mafeef2005-rgb/Adaptive-Traffic-Signal-Control/README.md

 HSV Shadow Removal + YOLOv8	93%	12%	18	22%
 Morphology + HSV + YOLOv8	95%	7%	20	25%

-These are results reported for the project's test scenarios and are not intended to represent production-level performance.
+Note: These results are based on the project's test scenarios and should not be considered production-level performance.

 Limitations

-The current system is a project-level implementation and still has some limitations:
+The current implementation has a few limitations:

-Detection performance can vary with camera angle and video quality.
+Detection performance can vary depending on camera angle and video quality.
-Heavy traffic and vehicle occlusion can affect detection.
+Heavy traffic and vehicle occlusion can affect detection accuracy.
-Shadow removal depends on HSV threshold values.
+Shadow removal depends on the selected HSV threshold values.
-The current implementation is primarily designed around lane-wise video inputs.
+The current system is primarily designed for lane-wise video inputs.
-Real-world deployment would require testing with live traffic data and actual signal hardware.
+Real-world deployment would require testing with live traffic data and actual traffic signal hardware.
 Future Scope

-Some possible improvements are:
+The project can be extended in several ways:

-Train or fine-tune the detector using local traffic datasets.
+Fine-tune the YOLOv8 model using local traffic datasets.
-Improve vehicle tracking across frames.
+Improve vehicle tracking across consecutive frames.
-Add reinforcement learning for longer-term traffic prediction.
+Use reinforcement learning for longer-term traffic prediction and signal optimization.
-Coordinate multiple intersections instead of treating each junction independently.
+Coordinate traffic signals across multiple intersections.
-Combine camera data with IoT sensors.
+Combine camera-based detection with IoT sensors.
-Deploy the system on edge devices.
+Deploy the system on edge devices for real-time processing.
-Add cloud-based traffic monitoring and logging.
+Add cloud-based traffic monitoring and data logging.